quicwg/base-drafts/draft-ietf-quic-transport.md

 Fixed Bit:

 : The next bit (0x40) of byte 0 is set to 1.
-Packets containing a zero value for this bit are not valid packets in this version.
+Packets containing a zero value for this bit are not valid packets in this version and MUST be discarded.

 Long Packet Type (T):